-Stalin’s Ethnic Cleansing is an anthology of testimonies of the experiences of Poles from Poland’s Eastern Borderlands, Kresy, who were known as ‘osadnicy’ living on ‘osady’ (settlements) which had been awarded to the 1918-1920 demobilised Polish military officials and their families as a reward for their services and who, following the Soviet Union’s invasion of Poland on 17 September 1939 were then deported, crammed into cattle trucks, as disposable labour into the depths of the USSR by Stalin’s NKWD (KGB).
+Stalin’s Ethnic Cleansing is an anthology of the experiences of Polish citizens from Poland’s Eastern Borderlands, Kresy, who were known as ‘osadnicy’.
+They lived on ‘osady’ (settlements), plots of land which had been awarded to the demobilised Polish military officials and their families as a reward for their services during the 1918-1920 war.
+Following the Soviet Union’s invasion of Poland on 17 September 1939 they were crammed into goods wagons and deported as disposable labour into the depths of the USSR by Stalin’s NKWD (KGB).

 There were four such deportations:

 Some testimonies come also from those driven into exile after 1941 right up until 1948.

 The breadth and depth of the testimonies range from descriptions of life in pre-war Kresy, the varied inter-ethnic relations before and during the war, to the deportations themselves, the journey to the camps and kolkhozes and the struggle to survive in the Soviet Union, the subsequent “amnesty” granted by Stalin following Germany’s invasion of the Soviet Union freeing the Poles from their camps and kolkhozes, and their subsequent journeys to freedom.

 Not all the Poles from this region were deported and some testimonies describe the lives of those who stayed behind.

 The book first appeared in Polish in 1996 under the title “Z KRESÓW WSCHODNICH R.P.
 NA WYGNANIE”, published by the Ognisko Rodzin Osadników Kresowych (Association of the Families of the Borderland Settlers).